Alebrijes are brightly colored Mexican folk art sculptures depicting fantastical creatures.

-There, he saw trees, animals, rocks, and clouds that suddenly turned into something strange, some kind of animals, but, unknown animals.
-He saw a donkey with butterfly wings, a rooster with bull horns, and a lion with an eagle head, and all of them were shouting one word, “Alebrijes”.
+In this dream, he saw trees, animals, and rocks that transformed into peculiar creatures – unknown animals of some kind.
+He witnessed a donkey with butterfly wings, a rooster with bull horns, and a lion with an eagle head, all of which were shouting one word, “alebrije”.

 The tradition grew considerably after British filmmaker Judith Bronowski’s 1975 documentary on Linares.

-This inspired other alebrije artists, and Linares’ work became prized both in Mexico and abroad.
+Linares’ work became prized both in Mexico and abroad and inspired other alebrije artists.
 Rivera said that no one else could have fashioned the strange figures he requested; work done by Linares for Rivera is now displayed at the Anahuacalli Museum in Mexico City.

 The Stones gave the family tickets to their show.
 Various branches of the family occupy a row of houses on the same street.
 Each family works in its own workshops in their own houses but they will lend each other a hand with big orders.